abakedjoetato/LuxBotBeta/replit.md

 # Discord Music Queue Bot

 ## Overview
 This Discord bot creates a TikTok-style music review queue with a **hybrid submission system**, enabling users to submit music via slash commands, modal forms, file uploads, OR simply by pasting links/uploading files in any channel (passive submission).
 It features interactive slash commands, modal forms, and real-time queue management across four priority-based queues (BackToBack, DoubleSkip, Skip, Free) and an archive.
 Administrators can manage submissions, and the system includes TikTok handle linking, persistent submission storage with resubmission capabilities, and points tracking.
 The bot integrates with TikTok Live for real-time status monitoring, comprehensive post-live session analytics for all TikTok handles, and automatic disconnect notifications.
-The advanced embed refresh system supports hundreds of entries with auto-updating displays every 5 seconds, persistent views, pagination, and rate-limit protection.
+The advanced embed refresh system supports hundreds of entries with auto-updating displays every 10 seconds, persistent views, pagination, and enhanced rate-limit protection.
 The project aims to provide a dynamic platform for music discovery and review within Discord, leveraging TikTok's live interaction model and business vision to potentially create a new market for music engagement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.